-Example seven - Treatment
+Example seven - treatment

-Complaint hosted by Acute Trust seeking why patient wasn't immobilised following a fall from height.

-The crew omitted to clearly document any examination findings in relation to their assessment of the patient's cervical spine although they were able to determine the presence of midline thoracic spine tenderness.
-National clinical guidelines indicate that patients who are alert and have no abnormal neurological findings may be assisted to self-extricate where midline spinal tenderness is present, but a trolley bed should be placed as close to the incident scene as practicable; the patient was instead permitted to walk all the way to the ambulance.
-The crew then omitted to immobilise the patient using a cervical collar and blocks which is not consistent with national clinical quidance.
+Complaint hosted by Acute Trust seeking why patient wasn't immobilised following a fall from height who are alert and have no abnormal neurological findings may be assisted to self-extricate where midline spinal tenderness is present, but a trolley bed should be placed as close to the incident scene as practicable; the patient was instead permitted to walk all the way to the ambulance.
+The crew then omitted to immobilise the patient using a cervical collar and blocks which is not consistent with national clinical guidance.